FabianMatata/portfolio_sch/READ.md

 https://www.figma.com/file/lweDVHhHEmacUtudjZlZlc/Untitled?node-id=0%3A1

 ## Setup & Installation Instructions
-To install the above project in your computer you have to first download it.
+To install the above project in your computer you have to first download it, after which you can run it on your computer.

 ## Contact & License Information
 Above work is open source for use by third parties.